Ajmer Monuments

 This small hall on the southern side of the

-rituals by Khadims.
+for the death rituals by Khadims.

 The Degs (Food Pots), Dargah Ajmer